Elizabeth South

 Elizabeth South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Elizabeth South's dwelling structures, as per the latest Census, consisted of 41.6% houses and 58.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 83.7% houses and 16.2% other dwellings.
-Home ownership in Elizabeth South was at 16.3%, with mortgaged dwellings at 17.8% and rented ones at 65.9%.
-The median monthly mortgage repayment in the area was $867, below Adelaide metro's average of $1,300.
-The median weekly rent figure was recorded at $220, compared to Adelaide metro's $265.
-Nationally, Elizabeth South's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Elizabeth South, as per the latest Census evaluation, 41.6% of dwellings were houses while 58.4% consisted of other types such as semi-detached homes and apartments.
+This differs from Adelaide metro's dwelling structure which was 75.2% houses and 24.9% other dwellings.
+Home ownership in Elizabeth South stood at 16.3%, with mortgaged dwellings at 17.8% and rented ones at 65.9%.
+The median monthly mortgage repayment in the area was $867, lower than Adelaide metro's average of $1,562.
+The median weekly rent figure for Elizabeth South was recorded at $220, compared to Adelaide metro's $320.
+Nationally, Elizabeth South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing